 Noun: Noun is the basic entity of grammar.
 It is the name of place, thing, idea, feeling, activity, animal or quality.
 For e.g. Ram, Cat, Pencil are all noun.
 The noun can be further of three types: possessive, singular or plural.

 Verb: A verb is a word that is used to express or show an activity.
-For e.g. walk, sit, run, see, raise etc. are all verbs.
-There is a quality of verb – verb is also used to show a tense by changing its form.
-All the three tenses can easily be represented with the help of verb.
+For e.g. walk, sit, run, see, raise, etc. are all verbs.
+There is a quality of verb – the verb is also used to show a tense by changing its form.
+All three tenses can easily be represented with the help of a verb.
 For e.g. while the word walk denotes the present tense, the word ‘walked’ is the past form of this verb.

-Preposition: A preposition relates nouns or pronouns.
+Proposition: A preposition relates nouns or pronouns.
 For e.g. in, on, beside, ahead, apart are all prepositions.
-It is used to express various things like reason, motion, time etc.
+It is used to express various things like reason, motion, time, etc.

-Conjunction: As the preposition connects nouns/pronouns, conjunction connects two phrases or words.
-E.g. and, or, but etc.
+Conjunction: As the proposition connects nouns/pronouns, conjunction connects two phrases or words.
+E.g. and, or, but, etc.

 PUNCTUATIONS TO BE USED IN A SENTENCE: